OctopusDeploy/blog/blog/2019-10/bootstrap-linux-dev-environment/bootstrap-linux-dev-environment.md

 ![hardmode](tmux-vim-dotnet.gif)

 ### Source control
-For simple things I still stick to the command line, `zsh`  has a sweet plugin for just about everything, git included.
+For simple things I still stick to the command line, `zsh` has a sweet plugin for [just about everything](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins), git included.

-For dealing with complex trees [Gitkraken](https://www.gitkraken.com/) is a pretty slick option, it looks great, performs well and integrates with Github.
+For dealing with complex trees I think that [Gitkraken](https://www.gitkraken.com/) is a pretty slick option, it looks great, performs well and integrates with Github.

 ### Installing stuff from the command line
 I know many windows developers who swear by things like boxcutter and chocolatey to install their favorite tools.
 You can do the same on Linux.